muminpappa/pandemic/README.md

 # A Model to Compare Scenarios

 ## General
 The model is written in Python.
-I'm a physicist so that explains the coding style ;-) 20 years back I worked a lot with computational physics, in particular Monte Carlo modeling, and that is the approach I have chosen here as well.
+I'm a physicist which explains the coding style ;-) 20 years back I was pretty much in computational physics, in particular Monte Carlo (MC) modeling, and that is the approach I have chosen here as well.

+There is a `requirements.txt` file that you can use with `pip` to prepare a virtual environment.

+I tried to keep it as simple as possible.
+One nice thing about MC models of that type is that you can easily extend them if needed.

-Basically, I create a population that consists of _n_ individuals with a number of properties.
+Basically, I create a `population` that consists of _n_ `individual`s with a number of properties.
 The simulation itself is initialized and runs for a certain number of time steps.
 I use matplotlib.pyplot for the visualization, but this is optional.

 ## Class for Individuals

 ## Class for Population

-## Main

 # Results